MittinpreetCognite/ice-cream-dataops/README.md

    - A valid CDF `.toml` config file with your project and authentication details

 3. **Follow the Steps**
-   - **Data Onboarding:** Connect to the Ice Cream API and ingest data into CDF.
+   - **Data Onboarding:** Connect to the Ice Cream API and seamlessly ingest data into CDF.
-   - **Data Contextualization:** Link assets with timeseries data for a digital twin.
+	 - **Data Contextualization:** Associate assets with time series data to build a digital twin.
-   - **OEE Calculation:** Define and compute Overall Equipment Effectiveness (OEE).
+	 - **OEE Calculation:** Define and calculate Overall Equipment Effectiveness (OEE).
-   - **Orchestration:** Automate workflows using CDF Workflows.
+	 - **Orchestration:** Automate end-to-end workflows using CDF Workflows.
-   - **Industrial Tools:** Visualize and analyze your data using CDF’s industrial apps.
+	 - **Industrial Tools:** Visualize, explore, and analyze data with CDF’s suite of industrial applications.

 ---
 ## Few Missing Points to Consider
-- **Module Selected should contain / in the end of module to capture everything, sometime space will not get created**
+- **Module Path:** Ensure the selected module ends with a / to capture all contents.
+Omitting the trailing slash may prevent space creation in some cases
+- **Connection.py:** The script failed in the documentation due to an incorrect URL.
+Please update it to use the email documentation link instead.
 ---

 ## 📦 Key Modules in This Repo